erengulum/issue-management/README.md

-"# issue-management"
-This is an Issue Management Project that based on Taner Temel's Course&Workshop
+# This is an Issue Management Project that based on Taner Temel's Course&Workshop